 Reading the Joe Pickett books in order is a delight for fans of Western mystery thrillers.
 This series by C.J.
 Box unfolds across the beautiful state of Wyoming which is contrasted by the grisly murders Joe Pickett must solve.

 The popular series also recently inspired a TV show adaptation.
-Keep reading to find out how to read the Joe Pickett books in order.

 Joe Pickett Books in Order

 As previously mentioned, C.J.
 Box’s most popular series is about Joe Pickett.
 This is also Box’s longest-running series and his debut.

 The series introduces Joe Pickett as the unpopular new game warden in the small town of Twelve Sleep, Wyoming.
 Joe is a resolute character who won’t accept bribes from the local townsfolk.
 So, when he finds a local hunting outfitter dead on the woodpile outside his home, he takes it personally.